how to respond to a guy that ghosted you

 4. Do the inner work to raise your energy

-When you are being ghosted in a relationship, it can oftentimes lower your self-esteem and make you wonder what is wrong with you or what you did wrong to trigger that behavior.
+When you are being ghosted in a relationship, it can oftentimes lower your self-esteem.
+It makes you wonder what is wrong with you or what you did wrong to trigger that behavior.
 As mentioned before, reject these thoughts, but also do the necessary work to build yourself up again.

 Create a set of self-love affirmations you tell yourself every time a limiting belief creeps up on you.
-Treat yourself to feel-good experiences such as a bubble bath, a good meal or family time and do things that remind you that you are a great catch.
-Because he is the one that missed out, not you.
+Treat yourself to feel-good experiences such as a bubble bath, a good meal, or time with some good friends.
+Do things that remind you that you are a great catch and that he is the one that is missing out, not you.

 5. Celebrate!
 You dodged a bullet